sophgo/sophon-demo/sample/ppYoloe/README_EN.md

 It is recommended to use TPU-MLIR to compile BModel, Pytorch model to export to onnx model before compilation.
 For detail, please see https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.6/deploy/EXPORT_ONNX_MODEL.md and https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.6/deploy/end2end_ppyoloe/README.md

+The model used in this demo is the official [ppyoloe_crn_s_400e_coco](https://paddledet.bj.bcebos.com/models/ppyoloe_crn_s_400e_coco.pdparams).
+Due to the complexity of the post-processing in the model, when compiling this model into a BModel using TPU-MLIR, two outputs related to the bounding boxes in the model are specified, namely, `p2o.Div.1` and `p2o.Concat.29`.
+The post-processing part is implemented in the deployment program.
+If you want to add reference inputs to verify the correctness of the Bmodel model conversion, you can refer to the [document](./docs/prepare_npz.md).

+The old version of the compilation toolchain TPU-NNTC is slow in terms of updates and maintenance, and it is not recommended for your compilation and usage.

 At the same time, you need to prepare datasets for testing and, if quantifying the model, for quantification.

 This routine provides download scripts `download.sh` for the relevant models and datasets in the `scripts` directory, or you can prepare the models and datasets yourself and refer to [4.
 Model Compilation] (#4-model-compilation)for model conversion.